javiserna/APO_Echelle_reduce/readme.md

 ---

-## Caveats
+**Notes on Continuum Flattening**

-- **Continuum flattening** Some basic tools are included, but they require user tuning through trial and error for the polynomial order.
+This workflow includes basic tools for continuum fitting, but they require user tuning on the polynomial order.
+A related script aesop_fitting.py can:

-For instance, aesop repository allow us to fit and remove the blaze function of each spectral order and merge all into a 1D normalized spectrum.
-Please see aesop_fitting.py.
+- Fit and remove the blaze function per order to normalize spectra
+- Merge orders into a single 1D spectrum

+⚠️ Note: This process currently rejects the first and last 100 pixels in each order to mitigate edge artifacts.
+While this is practical, it's not always optimal.
+Users are encouraged to carefully inspect the continuum and adjust parameters as needed for high-precision science.